BDCPatrick/BDC_GasHelper_Doc/README.md

 ### The Characters
 The Helper generates two Character Classes.

-The first one, is the GAS-Base Class. it contains the needed Components and the AttributeSet, as well as the Functions to interact with the Attributes.
+The first one, is the GAS-Base Class.
+It contains the needed Components and the AttributeSet, as well as the Functions to interact with the Attributes.
 You better not touch this Class, since it gets overwritten on each time you generate Files.

 The second one, the Character Plus, is the interesting one.
 It only gets generated once.
 Whenever you need to add additional Functions, you put them into this class.
 It directly inherits all the GAS Stuff from the GAS-Base Class.